LegendMaker35/Speed-Typing-Game/README.md

 3. Open a CMD terminal inside VS Code.

-4. Run this to install dependencies: npm install express sqlite3 cors dotenv
+4. Run this to install dependencies: npm install passport passport-google-oauth20 express-session

 5. Start the game with:
    npm start